 How has France changed for travelers since you began guiding tours?

 I think French businesses that deal with travelers have really tried to improve their hospitality.
 But don't get carried away yet!
 The French service principle is still the same: The customer is not king — unless you are touring with me, of course!
 This isn't an anti-American or anti-traveler thing.
 Even the French can get uninspired customer service in France.

 In your opinion, who is the most interesting French person alive today?

 To me, José Bové is the man of the moment.
-He's part of a political party that wants to offer a more traditionally French alternative to a society based on money, profit and selfishness.
-He's big on green issues, local trade, local democracy and sheep-milk cheese (that he makes himself, as a farmer).
+He's part of a political party that wants to offer a more traditionally French alternative to a society based on money, profit, and selfishness.
+He's big on green issues, local trade, local democracy, and sheep-milk cheese (which he makes himself, as a farmer).

 You've been lucky to live in several regions of France.
 Is there another you'd like to try?

 I was born and raised in Laon (45 kms from Reims) — and then I moved as soon as I could, and often!
 I attended the University of Strasbourg, and spent seasons in the Vosges Mountains, Chamonix, and Quiberon.
 From there I moved to St-Brieuc, Megève, and then to work with hotel barges in Paris and Burgundy, where I lived with my wife and two children before moving to Brittany.